Volunteering and its Surprising Benefits

 How Giving to Others Makes You Healthier and Happier

 With busy lives, it can be hard to find time to volunteer.
 However, the benefits of volunteering are enormous to you, your family, and your community.
-The right match can help you to reduce stress, find friends, reach out to the community, learn new skills, and even advance your career.
+The right match can help you reduce stress, find friends, connect with the community, learn new skills, and even advance your career.
 Giving to others can also help protect your mental and physical health.
 Learn more about the many benefits of helping others and find tips on getting started.

 Benefits of volunteering: 4 ways to feel healthier and happier

 - Volunteering connects you to others